canxium/docs/src/guide/essentials/glossary.md

 The measures and protocols that protect the blockchain from malicious attacks or unauthorized access.
 Canxium’s decentralized architecture and consensus model enhance network security.

 ### **Proof of Work (PoW)**
 A consensus method where miners solve complex algorithms to validate transactions.
-Canxium’s PoW model is enhanced with Offline Mining, making mining more accessible and inclusive.
+Canxium’s PoW model is enhanced with Retained PoW Mining, making mining more accessible and inclusive.

 ### **Governance**
 The framework through which decisions are made within the Canxium blockchain.
 CAU holders participate in governance by staking coins, voting on key proposals, and contributing to the platform’s development.